Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ## Phase description

-Metadata for describing the individual phases of the multiphase system in more detail.
+Metadata for describing the individual phases of the multiphasic system in more detail.
 Each phase has to be descripted before mixing.

 <details> <Summary>Liquid phase</Summary>

 ### LiquidPhase

- If more then one liquid phase exist the metadata has to be recorded according to the number of liquid phases.
+ If more then one liquid phase exists the metadata has to be recorded according to the number of liquid phases.

 - __liquid_type__
   - Type: string
-  - Description: Information about the type of liquid used, whether it's an organic solvent,a buffer solution or something else.
+  - Description: Information about the type of liquid used, whether it is an organic solvent, an aqueous buffer or a mixture of both.

 - __liquid_amount__
   - Type: posfloat